cloudmesh-community/fa18-516-29/project-report/report.md

          yarn-site.xml     yarn.nodemanager.resource.memory-mb  6144
          yarn-site.xml     yarn.scheduler.maximum-allocation-mb 6144
          yarn-site.xml     yarn.scheduler.minimum-allocation-mb 1024

+:o: use proper markdown

   ###  Hadoop Namenode Format:

+:o: use proper markdown

 	  After configuring the config files,format the namenode:

 	  ```bash
           hdfs namenode -format  (Format resets the namenode and should only be done once in the lifetime of a cluster)
 	  ```
+:o: use proper markdown

   ### Start the Hadoop deamons:

+:o: use proper markdown

         On Namenode: